 Wrist Wraps by Rip Toned have earned their place as one of the best on the market.
 And for yoga enthusiasts looking to up their game while keeping their wrist protected, you’re welcome to give this incredible wrist support for yoga a try.

 Whether you’re interested in stiff or medium-stiff versions, rest assured that this blend of wrist brace has you covered.
-From easy to adjust velcro straps to premium stitching and more, this excellent wrist support will deliver as promised.
+From easy to adjust velcro straps to premium stitching and more, these excellent yoga wrist guards will deliver as promised.

 - Reinforced stitching

 - Helps blood circulation in arms and wrist